Vegreville

 Vegreville /ˈvɛɡrəvɪl/ (Веґревіль) is a town in central Alberta, Canada.
 It is on Highway 16A approximately 103 km east of Edmonton, Alberta's capital city.
 It was incorporated as a town in 1906, and that year also saw the founding of the Vegreville Observer, a weekly newspaper for the region.
+It was named after a Roman Catholic Oblate missionary, Father Valentin Vegreville.

 A large percentage of Vegreville's population is of Ukrainian Canadian descent, and it is home to the Vegreville egg, the world's second largest pysanka (Ukrainian Easter egg).

 Geography

 Climate

 Vegreville experiences a humid continental climate (Köppen climate classification Dfb).